 English Composition (9th Grade Requirement)

-For many, high school is the beginning of a quest for knowledge and, more importantly, for self.
+The Freshman Composition course aims to create a solid foundation in expository writing, critical reading and thinking, as well as confident verbal expression of thought.
+9th Grade is the beginning of a quest for knowledge and, more importantly, for self.
 The beauty of literature is the ability to share the struggles of humanity in a universal context, and become part of a timeless conversation that weaves itself though every aspect of popular culture.
-The freshman composition course aims to create a solid foundation in: English language conventions (grammar), vocabulary, creative and expository writing, critical reading and thinking, as well as confident verbal expression of thought.
-A strong command of these skills will help students propel forward to join the universal literary conversation.
+Students will leave 9th Grade English with both a strong knowledge of essay writing structure and the ability to engage in thoughtful literary conversation.

 American Literature (10th Grade Requirement)

-The seminal documents, novels, poems, plays, and short stories that form the American literature canon had a lasting impact on the notion of American identity.
-10th grade American literature, however, investigates how the literary imagination of American writers made American identity a fluid, experimental idea, much like the country itself.
-The course studies the religious hysteria of the Puritans, the poetic and creative energy of the Romantics, the critiques and aspirations of African-American authors during The Harlem Renaissance, the bravery of the moderns, and the playfulness of post-modern and contemporary writing.
-The course studies how each “movement” or “era” communicated a unique message about what it means to be American.
-The course also aims to invest students with a love of reading, and an aptitude for rigorous and reflective writing.
+The seminal documents, novels, poems, plays, and short stories that form the American literary canon had a lasting impact on the notion of identity and the American Dream.
+This class aims to investigate how the literary imagination of American writers made American identity a fluid, experimental idea, much like the country itself.
+The course studies the religious hysteria of the Puritans, the creative energy of the Romantics, the critiques and aspirations of African-American authors during The Harlem Renaissance, the bravery of the moderns, and the playfulness of post-modern and contemporary writing.
+The course reveals how each movement communicates a unique message about what it means to be American and invites us to critique the concept of the American Dream.
+Overall, the course aims to imbue students with a love of reading, and an aptitude for rigorous and reflective analytical writing.

 British Literature (11th Grade Requirement)